Death threats forcing professors off campus

 Ciccariello-Maher says the threats began last December after he posted on Twitter: "All I Want for Christmas is White Genocide."
 He says the tweet was a joke -- a "satirical jab at a certain paranoid racist fantasy and that white genocide does not exist."

 In March he tweeted that he was "trying not to vomit" watching someone give up their first class seat for a uniformed soldier.
-He says he was upset about airstrikes in Iraq that reportedly killed at least 200 civilians in Mosul as part of effort to drive out the Islamic State, telling the Daily News that his post was "misrepresented by the outrage machine that is right-wing media," and that his views were expressed off campus.
+He says he was upset about airstrikes in Iraq that reportedly killed at least 200 civilians in Mosul as part of an effort to drive out the Islamic State, telling the Daily News that his post was "misrepresented by the outrage machine that is right-wing media," and that his views were expressed off campus.

 And, in October, he tweeted that "Trumpism" and the "narrative of white victimization" were to blame for the Las Vegas mass shooting that claimed 58 lives.

-His tweets have gone viral and outraged many -- sparking a bitter debate that raises a question for schools nationally: Should a professor's comments, however inflammatory, be treated as free speech and protected under the banner of academic freedom?
+His tweets have gone viral and outraged many, sparking a bitter debate that raises a question for schools nationally: Should a professor's comments, however inflammatory, be treated as free speech and protected under the banner of academic freedom?

 The American Association of University Professors told CNN in an email that "academic freedom" should include "the freedom of faculty members to speak on matters of public concern."
 At public universities, the First Amendment may protect faculty from disciplinary action for "off-duty" speech on matters of public concern, they said.
 But the group acknowledges that at private institutions, the First Amendment provides no such protection.